-Last Updated on October 19, 2017 by ThoughtsStained
+Last Updated on December 31, 2022 by ThoughtsStained

 What an interesting read.

+- My favorite aspect, though?
+The ending.
 I won’t lie, in the last fight, I was able to call a thing or two.
 But without spoiling anything, once you reach after that point, you expect a certain ending, if you follow me without following me completely, as to not spoil a book you should go try out for yourself.
 Instead, the harshness of the Hruskaya’s lives continued and when I read that last line before the epilogue, my immediate reaction was, “Oh, shit.”

 It definitely made me eager for a sequel.
 Oh, most definitely.
 I’m not sure if there is meant to be one or not, but if there is, I’ll be reading it.

-Overall, Knights of the Wolf was a joy to read, even if I had a couple of things I wouldn’t mind being heightened along the way.
-I really loved how the plot, while focused on the war, also did a good job balancing out and showing the lives that the warriors were fighting to protect.
+Overall, Knights of the Wolf was a joy to read.
+Even if I had a couple of things I wouldn’t mind being heightened along the way.
+I really loved how the plot, while focused on the war, also balanced out and showed the lives that the warriors were fighting to protect.
 I got a hearty taste of Aerothos that left me curious and wanting for more.

 As a reader, I think that’s a pretty good place to be.